Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 ### Option 1
 As previously mentioned, this option requires you to copy your esps and ba2s to the Fallout 4 data folder.
 Once you have done that, you can open the first batch file,  type this in the command prompt: `f4ck_loader.exe -GeneratePrecombined:pluginname.esp clean all`, or type this in powershell `.\f4ck_loader.exe -GeneratePrecombined:pluginname.esp clean all`, the Creation Kit will open and begin generating the precombines and close when it is finished giving you the meshes/precombined folder, a .psg file, and a CombinedObjects.esp file.
 ### Option 2
 For using MO2, I would recommend creating a new profile (you can copy your current one), and name it something like Previsibine Generation (it could be anything).
-Deselect everything in that new profile, and enable
+Deselect everything on the left side in that new profile, and enable your patch's requirements.
+Next is to go into MO2s [Explore Virtual Folder](/Patch-Tutorial-Pics/ModOrganizer2_Explore.png)

 [^1]:Guide was built using this version, but you can probably use the latest version.
 [^2]:Guide will be using this because I use an enb